hhuynh000/EE399_HW4/README.md

 ## Implementation
 The neural network architecture for the regression is 3 layers that take 1 dimensional input x and expand to 2 layers with 64 nodes and output a 1 dimensional vector y.
 The loss function used is mean squared error and optimizer used is Adam with a learning rate of 0.0005 and 100 epochs of training.
 The nerual network code is shown in the figure below.

-The data points used in regression task is shown in the figure below.
 <p align="center">
   <img src="https://github.com/hhuynh000/EE399_HW4/blob/main/resources/reg_nn.png" width="500">
 </p>